Why use a stroke based approach to teaching letters in kindergarten?

 Exercises for improving sitting posture for working at a table.

-Teaching handwriting using a stroke based approach
+Teaching handwriting using a stroke based approach - an online manual

 - Why tracing is a very bad idea